Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/10-aie-dsp-lib-model-composer/README.md

 ## Conclusion

-Model Composer is a very efficient way to create graphs either using your own kernels or using the DSPLib FIR Filter (other blocks will be available in subsequent releases).
+Model Composer is an efficient way to create graphs either using your own kernels or using the DSPLib FIR Filter (other blocks are available in subsequent releases).

 This tool shows its incredible flexibility when it comes to display spectrum or save data at any stage of the graph.
-All the source and sink blocks can be used anywhere, allowing you to efficiently debug your design in all corner cases.
+You can use all the source and sink blocks anywhere, allowing you to efficiently debug your design in all corner cases.

-<p class="sphinxhide" align="center"><sub>Copyright © 2020–2025 Advanced Micro Devices, Inc.</sub></p>
+<p class="sphinxhide" align="center"><sub>Copyright © 2020–2026 Advanced Micro Devices, Inc.</sub></p>

 <p class="sphinxhide" align="center"><sup><a href="https://www.amd.com/en/corporate/copyright">Terms and Conditions</a></sup></p>